zglu/Scripts_Bioinfo/sh/functional_enrichment_test/README.md

 #### For GO terms use:

-    Rscript _TopGO.R [list of test genes]
+    Rscript _TopGO.R [list of test genes] [gene-GO annotation file]

-Need to change the background GO annotation in the script "refGO".
+Can change the node size, top genes etc in the script.